naturalis/mycorrhiza/README.md

   instantaneously.
 - We then do a Reversible Jump MCMC analysis to further reduce the Q matrix.

-## Preparing the input data
+### Preparing the input data

-To prepare our input data, we do the steps outlined below.
+To prepare our input data, we take the steps outlined below.
 Note that this assumes the following about the data:

-1. The input trees are in Nexus format.
+1. The consensus trees are in Nexus format.
 Newick trees need to be converted to Nexus first, e.g. using FigTree, Mesquite, etc.
 2. The input data are a tabular file that must meet the following requirements: line breaks in UNIX format, a single header line that at least enumerates all state symbols as a space-separated list between parentheses, all subsequent lines start with the